 In that regard, because the intention of this new third-party solicitation is to produce incremental energy savings, the programs are not required to meet a cost-effectiveness threshold, for similar reasons to those described above in Section 4.1.1 related to the Market Access program.
-Like the Market Access program, this new solicitation is a stand-alone program, completely separate from the already-authorized energy efficiency portfolios and budgets for program years 2022 and 2023.
 We expect the solicitation to result in new, innovative, integrated approaches that would not otherwise be eligible for the existing energy efficiency portfolio.
 Though there will be no threshold TRC and PAC cost-effectiveness requirements, we will still require SDG&E to include TRC and PAC calculations in their reporting processes and advice letter submittals, as applicable.
 For the same reasons, the program savings resulting from this solicitation will be considered incremental to existing energy efficiency forecasts.
-Thus, energy savings shall not count towards the utility energy efficiency savings goals, nor will budgets for the incremental reliability effort count toward the third-party solicitation targets established by D.16-08-019 and as subsequently modified.
+Thus, energy savings shall not count towards the utility energy efficiency savings goals, nor toward the third-party solicitation targets established by D.16-08-019 and as subsequently modified.